 In addition to nominating Jeff Sessions (who had previously been a politician for 43 years) to be the Attorney General (the head of the DOJ), President Trump appointed many other authoritarians and political cronies to high positions – just like every president in modern times surely has.
 Trump nominated his friend and Exxon CEO, Rex Tillerson to be Secretary of State.
 I didn’t trust Tillerson.
 A little over a year later, Trump asked Tillerson to resign and replaced him with CIA Director, Mike Pompeo.
 I don’t trust him either.
 Trump made Gina Haspel the new CIA director.
 I don’t trust her, either.
 Trump appointed Elaine Chao, the wife of the most powerful man in the US Senate to be secretary of transportation.
 I don’t trust her, either.
 If you are beginning to notice that I don’t generally trust powerful Washington politicians, you’d be correct.
 Trump has appointed many officials in his first 18 months, most of whom I know much too little about to judge.
 I assume that most are typical politicians and that at least some are purely evil authoritarians.
 Some, however, seem to support freedom in some instances.
 We’ll get to those officials later in the article.

 Despite claiming to be ‘unhappy’ about it, Trump signed a $1.3 trillion omnibus spending bill, which funded the federal government for the year.
 In addition to being horribly reckless and authoritarian, omnibus bills are illegal.
 Yet, they have been common practice in Washington for decades.
 Trump ran his campaign on fiscal responsibility, yet he signed the largest spending bill in US history.
 Despite campaigning as the ultimate pro-life and low-tax candidate, Trump’s first spending bill continued to give federal taxpayer dollars to Planned Parenthood, the nation’s largest abortion provider.
-This 2,232 page spending bill was written by leadership (great Americans like Schumer, McConnell, and Pelosi wrote this bill) and only given to the legislators hours before the vote was to take place – meaning that they could not possibly read it before they voted on it.
+This 2,232-page spending bill was written by leadership (great Americans like Schumer, McConnell, and Pelosi wrote this bill) and only given to the legislators hours before the vote was to take place – meaning that they could not possibly read it before they voted on it.
 In this interview, US Senator Mike Lee explains that the US government is no longer representative of the American people.
 A few thousand voters elect representatives who then ‘represent’ hundreds of thousands of people.
 Even those representatives do not actually have a say in writing the important bills and they sometimes can’t even read the bills until hours before the vote takes place.
-Congressman Massie and other congressman explain in this new series just how little power our representatives have in passing laws.
+Congressman Massie and other congressmen explain in this new series just how little power our representatives have in passing laws.
 From what I understand, spending under Trump continues to increase rapidly every year, just like it has for decades.
-Vetoing the omnibus bill would have been the perfect opportunity for Trump to show that he was different, demonstrate his libertarian doctrine on spending, and it would have been the ultimate ‘screw you’ to the establishment which has grown accustomed to writing these massive spending package bills and then forcing them into law.
+Vetoing the omnibus bill would have been the perfect opportunity for Trump to show that he was different, and demonstrate his libertarian doctrine on spending, and it would have been the ultimate ‘screw you’ to the establishment which has grown accustomed to writing these massive spending package bills and then forcing them into law.

 4) Market Intervention

 Conservatives generally claim to support a totally free market, meaning an economy with no government involvement.
 Trump’s campaign seemed to have a more ‘America first’ feel to it than a ‘free market’ feel.
 Trump often mentioned in campaign speeches that he will use his governmental powers to ensure that businesses remain in the US.
 In this instance, Trump has generally kept his word.
 As promised, Trump did convince the air conditioning goliath, Carrier to remain in the US despite their plan to move manufacturing to the cheaper labor market in Mexico.
 Many conservatives willfully ignore how he accomplished this, though.
 This was accomplished by threatening massive tariffs on the company in the event that they moved some production out of the US.
-Tariffs result in increased costs for the end-consumer, which would be Americans, in this case.
+Tariffs result in increased costs for the end consumer, which would be Americans, in this case.
 Trump has also been meddling in Amazon’s business and he’s imposed tariffs on foreign products that have hurt Americans instead of helping them.
 I believe that the less the government interferes with the market, the more prosperous (and free) the people will be.

 5) Trump Violated The 2nd Amendment